 TalentVine Recruiter Guide

-We are proud to be one of the few in the HR Tech space that are not trying to eliminate recruiters.
-We are just making it easier for employers to identify and work with the best consultants in the market and if our recruiting partners don’t reflect this then we are failing.
+We are proud to be one of the few in the HR Tech spaces that are not trying to eliminate recruiters.
+We just make it easier for employers to identify and work with the best consultants in the market.
+If our recruiting partners don’t reflect this, then we are failing.

 With all of this, communication is a very important part of our partnership and we will be as transparent as possible with you so we ask that you do the same.

 Table of Contents